akshatsingh1718/leetcode/knowledge.md

 # Binary

+## what is a set bit?

+A set bit is a bit in a binary number that has a value of 1

+## Count no of set bits / count no of 1's in a binary representation.

+- brian kernighan’s algorithm

 ## Create a binary of all 1's given a number

 - We left shift 1 with the length of the binary num and negating 1 from it will give us that last all ones before becoming the 1000...